 So how do you cast the widest net possible?
 Here is where I recommend you spend your time and resources to find the best candidates.

-• LinkedIn – More than any other skill set, sales reps are on LinkedIn.
+- LinkedIn – More than any other skill set, sales reps are on LinkedIn.
 Its basically the national sales rep directory.
-This is where you start, by doing a search of candidates and reaching out to them directly
+Rather than only posting the job on LinkedIn, do a search of candidates and reach out to them directly.

 The problem isn’t that there isn’t good sales talent out there.
 The problem is you are using the wrong net.
 Cast a wider net and you’ll significantly increase your chances of finding that next rock star sales rep.